 As her interest in the link between human rights and politics developed, Priyanka joined the United Nations Association in February 2014 as their Communications and Social Media Intern, an opportunity that allowed her to broaden her knowledge about the UN, as well as network with MPs, parliamentarians, and top UN officials.
 She has since gone on to intern for the Communications teams at the British Institute of Human Rights and One World Media.

-In March 2014, Priyanka founded the Spread The Word Campaign – a campaign that aims to introduce libraries in homeless shelters across London.
-The campaign has created partnerships with homeless shelters across the city and has been featured in numerous publications such as The Huffington Post, ChiswickW4, Pavement Magazine, The Urban Times, The Student Journals and Exposure Magazine.
+In March 2014, Priyanka founded the Spread The Word Campaign – a campaign that aims to make literature more accessible to London’s homeless.
+The campaign has created partnerships with homeless shelters across the city and has been featured in a number of media outlets.

-Priyanka also sat on the Youth Advisory Board for Index on Censorship has been published in various magazines and newspapers in London, South Africa and India.
-She is currently a blogger for The Huffington Post, and Time Out London and Delhi.
+Priyanka also sat on the Youth Advisory Board for Index on Censorship has been published in various publications, including Al Jazeera, The Huffington Post, and Time Out London and Delhi.
 View here complete portfolio here.